Governorship of Phil Murphy: EDA tax incentives and investigation

 In January 2018, Governor Phil Murphy signed an executive order to initiate an audit of the tax incentives made to businesses by the New Jersey Economic Development Authority (EDA), saying that oversight of the programs was insufficient and had not been properly regulated.
 The audit, released in January 2019, found the EDA may have “improperly awarded, miscalculated, overstated and overpaid” tax credits.
 The task force created to investigate has been challenged in a court case by some of the recipients of the incentives, including board member George Norcross.
 Norcross has filed lawsuit against Murphy and has asked for a restraining to halt the investigation.
 That was denied.

 It was found that at least 12 companies had not fulfilled their incentive requirements.
 Former governor Chris Christie, under whose administration many deals were made, called the investigation a charade.
 Murphy and the state legislation disagreed on how to re-vamp the incentive program.

 State-owned bank

-Murphy has proposed establishing a state-owned bank, which would hold public funds normally kept in commercial banks and be used for economic stimulus.
+Murphy had proposed establishing a state-owned bank, which would hold public funds normally kept in commercial banks and be used for economic stimulus.
 In November 2019, he signed an executive order to create it.
 Some members of the New Jersey Senate have said they will not support the initiative.